On the combination of graph data for assessing thin-file borrowers' creditworthiness: Experimental Design and Methodology

-The area under the receiver operating characteristic curve (AUC) is a popularly metric used to evaluate the model performance in classification problems \citep{Bradley1997}.
-It ranges between 0.5 and 1; values closer to 1 indicate a better discriminatory capacity, while a value of 0.5 indicates a decision made by chance.
-In the context of credit scoring, the AUC can be easily interpreted as follows: a defaulter and a non-defaulter are randomly selected, the AUC is the probability that the model assigns a higher score to the defaulter.

-Another extensively utilized performance measure is the Kolmogorov-Smirnov (KS) statistic, which measures the distance separating the cumulative distributions of defaulters $(P_{D}(t))$ and non-defaulters $(P_{ND}(t))$ \citep{Hodges1958}.
-The KS statistic is defined as:

-KS ranges between 0 and 1, and similar to AUC a higher KS indicates a higher discriminatory capacity.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-In this study, the methodology proposed in section \ref{sec:ExpDesign} is used.
 The parameters of the univariate selection are set at $ KS_ {min} = 0.01 $ and $ AUC_ {min} = 0.53 $; for the multivariate selection process, $ \rho = 0.7 $ in both processes to avoid high correlated features \citep{Akoglu2018}.
-The N-Fold Cross-Validation stage is carried out considering $ N = 10 $, and in each iteration, the results of Gradient Boosting \citep{Friedman2001} models are displayed.
+The N-Fold Cross-Validation stage is carried out considering $ N = 10 $, and in each iteration, the results of gradient boosting \citep{Friedman2001} models are displayed.
 Other classification models such as regularized logistic regression and Random Forest \citep{Breiman2001} were trained.
 However, gradient boosting consistently delivered better results.